dart-lang/site-www/README.md

 Install the following tools if you don't have them already.

 - **bash**, the Bourne shell.
-These instructions assume you're using `bash` -- setup might not work if you use another shell.
+  These instructions assume you're using `bash`;
+  setup might not work if you use another shell.
 - **[nvm][]**, the Node Version Manager.
 - **[rvm][]**, the Ruby Version Manager.
 - **[Dart][]**